daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ## Flex

 We can combine the grow, shrink and basis properties in just one property called `flex`.
 This property takes three values: grow, shrink, and basis.
-In the example below, the first and second elements grow and shrink at a ratio of 1, while the third does it a ratio of 5 (so 5 to 1 grow and shirnk).
+In the example below, the first and second elements grow and shrink at a ratio of 1, while the third does it at a ratio of 5 (so 5 to 1 grow and shrink).
 The first element has a basis width of 15%, while the second and third elements have a basis width of 25%.

 ``` css
 .item-1 {